Ubax/a11y-kata/4-pitfalls/README.md

 Run `python -m http.server` in this directory.

-TODO: Add links to exercises with links using local server

 TODO: Add webpage with steps fixed

 TODO: Maybe also mention reading the standards